 Limiting saunas and hot baths

-This is particularly important for men, as it takes about 3 months to form healthy sperm.
+This is especially important for men, as the formation of fully functional sperm takes about 3 months.

-It is necessary to consult a relevant specialist beforehand.
-The doctor will assess the risks and choose an individual medical plan for you.
+A prior consultation with the relevant specialist is necessary.
+The doctor will assess the risks and select an individual medical plan for you.

 Oral cavity and teeth

-Before pregnancy, it is recommended to resolve all dental problems, as dental treatment during pregnancy is often complicated and associated with additional risks.
+It is recommended to resolve all dental problems before pregnancy, as dental treatment during pregnancy is often complicated and associated with additional risks.

 Assessment of fallopian tube patency

-Before pregnancy, it is advisable to check the functional status of the fallopian tubes to reduce the risk of ectopic pregnancy development.
+Before pregnancy, it is desirable to check the functional state of the fallopian tubes in order to reduce the risk of developing an ectopic pregnancy.

 Viral infections and vaccination

-Toxoplasmosis is particularly dangerous for the fetus.
-During the pregnancy planning period, it is recommended to temporarily delegate the care of pets to someone else and strictly adhere to hygiene rules.
+Toxoplasmosis is especially dangerous for the fetus.
+During the pregnancy planning period, it is recommended to temporarily hand over pet care to someone else and strictly follow hygiene rules.

-Hormonal contraceptive use should stop at least 3 months before pregnancy
+Hormonal contraceptive intake should be stopped at least 3 months prior to pregnancy

-It is preferable to remove the IUD about 6 months before planning
+It is desirable to remove the IUD approximately 6 months before planning

 During this period, the use of barrier protection methods is recommended

-Folic acid - the initial basis for the baby's health
+Folic acid - the starting foundation of a baby's health

-It is recommended to start taking folic acid 2-3 months before pregnancy and continue it until the end of the first trimester.
-It plays a role in the proper development of the neural tube and reduces the risk of congenital defects.
+It is recommended to start taking folic acid 2-3 months before the start of pregnancy and to continue it until the first trimester of pregnancy.
+It participates in the correct development of the neural tube and reduces the risk of birth defects.

 Gynecological examinations

-Before planning a pregnancy, it is essential to:
+Before planning a pregnancy, it is necessary to have:

 Pap test - cervical cytological analysis

-These examinations are necessary for a comprehensive evaluation of the reproductive system.
+These examinations are necessary for a complete assessment of the reproductive system.

-Planning a pregnancy does not only involve a medical process.
+Pregnancy planning does not only involve a medical process.
 Emotional and psychological readiness creates the right mindset for both the mother and the baby.
-It is desirable to engage in more positive activities, go for walks, and thoughtfully accept the upcoming motherhood stage.
+More positive activities, walks, and conscious acceptance of the future motherhood stage are desirable.

-Properly planning a pregnancy is the best gift for both the future mother and the baby.
-Preventive measures, examinations, and a healthy lifestyle create a safe environment for a healthy pregnancy.
+Proper planning of pregnancy is important for both the future mother and the baby.
+Preliminary prevention, examinations, and a healthy lifestyle create a safe environment for a healthy pregnancy.